pibooth/pibooth/README.rst

    :alt: Pibooth

-The ``pibooth`` project attempts to provide a Photo Booth application *out-of-the-box* for Raspberry Pi.
+The ``pibooth`` project attempts to provide a photo booth application *out-of-the-box* in pure Python for Raspberry Pi.

 Requirements
 ------------